 The Wales Audit Office have published their report into Informatics Systems in NHS Wales in January 2018.
-We will be considering our response to this review during May 2018.
+We will be considering our response to this review at the time of writing this AQS.

 The Health Board declared a Business Continuity Level 3 Incident as a result of the National Data Centre Failure on 24 January 2018, which resulted in loss of 17 national IT systems including Pathology (WLIMS), all GP systems, the Welsh Clinical Portal and the Internet and intermittent failure of a further 7 local IT systems.
 Aside from a very brief update received after a month, the Health Board has received very little formally by way of an explanation as to what went wrong and what is being done to ensure this does not happened again.